camba1/cwit_2020/README.md

 - [Docker](docker.com) installed in your machine ( I used Docker Desktop on my Mac)
 - [Minikube](https://minikube.sigs.k8s.io) installed in your machine

-Also, this document refers to the image in docker hub as _bolbeck/dow2020simplelife_.
+Also, this document refers to the image in docker hub as _bolbeck/cwit2020_.
 You should change this to your own image name so that it can run under your own docker hub account (otherwise you will not be able to push the image out).

 ### The Application

 The app has two parts:

-- **MySQL database**: based on the official MySQL image.
+- **MariaDB database**: based on the official MariaDB image.
 The DB is initialized to have a test DB and a Test table with some sample dummy data.
-The initialization is used with the script in the mySqlInit directory.
+The initialization is used with the script in the myMariaInit directory.
 This is run only once and only if the data volume (./mySqlDB) is empty

 - **Nodejs**: app which is built from the ```Dockerfile``` in the nodeApp directory.
 The app has two entry points:
     - **Root** ("/") just pulls writes hello world and the hostname
-    - **/mysql** pull data from the test DB in MYSql and posts the JSON on the browser
+    - **/mariadb** pull data from the test DB in MariaDB and posts the JSON on the browser

 Note that the application sends back pre-rendered page back to the client and uses _pug_ as the rendering engine.